EEOB-BioData/BCB546X-R/_episodes/06-data-structures-part2.md

 {: .output}

 As we saw above, the dollar sign operator is a syntactic shortcut for a more general bracket operator used to access rows, columns, and cells of a dataframe.
-Using the bracket operator is similar to accessing the elements of a vector (e.g., vec[2]), except as two-dimensional data structures, dataframes use two indexes separated by a comma: df[row, col].

 > ## Selecting multiple rows and/or columns (reminder)
 >